”If you spend more on coffee than on IT security, you will be hacked.

 3. Business process optimization.
-A well set-up cybersecurity system primarily implies clearly defined working procedures and processes.
+A good set-up cybersecurity system primarily implies clearly defined working procedures and processes.
 As a result of security covering all aspects of your company, your business becomes much better organized.
 Besides, all company operations, processes, and business functions move onto a single, re-engineered digital operating model, which streamlines your digital transformation.

 4. Business growth enablement.
 Cybersecurity boosts your innovative capabilities and, thus, helps you go forward.
 Cybersecurity excellence is a driver of business value and progress.
 On the contrary, inadequate cybersecurity impedes innovation.

 5. Meeting regulatory compliance.
-By following cybersecurity requirements and standards and keeping your clients’ data safe, you can be confident of your compliance with all relevant laws, regulations, and requirements and be secure from lawsuits and fines.
+By following security requirements and standards and keeping your clients’ data safe, you can be confident of your compliance with all relevant laws, regulations, and requirements and be secure from lawsuits and fines.

 As you see, benefits of cybersecurity are significant.
 However, you may ask: Is it easy to oppose hackers and intruders?

 Of course, not!
 Setting up cybersecurity is not as easy as 1-2-3.
 It is a comprehensive and never-ending process.
-Moreover, it is not merely a matter of technology, which accounts for less than half of the total cyber security investment.
+Moreover, it is not merely a matter of technology, which accounts for less than half of the total security investment.
 To be efficient, the measures must combine: